Cray-HPE/docs-csm/operations/firmware/Update_Firmware_with_FAS.md

 There are several use cases for using the FAS to update firmware on the system.
 These use cases are intended to be run by system administrators with a good understanding of firmware.
 Under no circumstances should non-administrator users attempt to use FAS or perform a firmware update.

--   Perform a firmware update: Update the firmware of an component name (xname)'s target to the latest, earliest, or an explicit version.
+-   Perform a firmware update: Update the firmware of a component name (xname)'s target to the latest, earliest, or an explicit version.
 -   Determine what hardware can be updated by performing a dry-run: This is the easiest way to determine what can be updated.
 -   Take a snapshot of the system: Record the firmware versions present on each target for the identified component names (xnames).
 If the firmware version corresponds to an image available in the images repository, link the `imageID` to the record.
 -   Restore the snapshot of the system: Take the previously recorded snapshot and use the related `imageIDs` to put the component name (xname)/targets back to the firmware version they were at, at the time of the snapshot.
--   Provide firmware for updating: FAS can only update an component name (xname)/target if it has an image record that is applicable.
+-   Provide firmware for updating: FAS can only update a component name (xname)/target if it has an image record that is applicable.
 Most administrators will not encounter this use case.

 <a name="firmware-actions"></a>

 ### Firmware Actions

 An action is collection of operations, which are individual firmware update tasks.
 Only one FAS action can be run at a time.
 Any other attempted action will be queued.
-Additionally, only one operation can be run on an component name (xname) at a time.
+Additionally, only one operation can be run on a component name (xname) at a time.
 For example, if there are 1000 component names (xnames) with 5 targets each to be updated, all 1000 component names (xnames) can be updating a target, but only 1 target on each component name (xname) will be updated at a time.

 The life cycle of any action can be divided into the static and dynamic portions of the life cycle.